yopgaming/SIT.Core/README.md

 ### Coop Summary
 **BE AWARE**
 * Coop is in early stages of development.
-* Most features  work and it is "playable with likely bugs".
+* Most features work (ish) and it is "playable (ish) with likely bugs".
 "Playable" and perfect are two very different things.
 Expect lag (desync), issues and bugs.
 * My tests have included all maps.
 The maps that work best are Factory and Labs.
 Performance is very dependant on the CPU / Internet on the Server and Clients and AI count on the Server
 * More Information on HOSTING & COOP is in the [HOSTING.md Document](https://github.com/paulov-t/SIT.Core/blob/master/HOSTING.md)